proy05/shopping-app-microservices/README.md

 - Database data directories (e.g., `mysql_data/`) are ignored in version control.
 - Each service is fully independent and can be scaled or updated separately.

----

-Let me know if you want to add a repository link, example API requests, or more details about any service!